giovanniboscu/continuous-section-field/docs/cross_section_homogenization.md

 Each material patch may be assigned one or more user-defined **homogenization fields**:

+Throughout this document, the terms *homogenization field*, *homogenization factor*, and *weight law* refer to the same quantity: the per-polygon scalar function $w_i(z)$ in the CSF integral formulation.
+The term *homogenization* emphasises the physical interpretation --- scaling material contributions to produce equivalent section properties --- while *weight law* emphasises the mathematical role in the integral.

 Multiple homogenization factors may coexist within the same cross-section, each acting independently on a different portion of the geometry.

 ---